Liron-Toledo/game-of-life/README.md

 	- Utilise web workers or offload simulation logic to a background thread.
 	- Facilitate predefined grid setups for quick starts.
   - Implement keyboard navigation for controls and grid interactions.
-  - Add additional unit testing throughout project.
+  - Add additional unit testing throughout project (particularly for grid).
+  - Dragging of control sheet on mobile
 - **Infinite Time & Resources**:
   - Build a backend to save simulation states, share grids, or replay sessions.
   - Create a mobile app using React Native for seamless mobile interactions.